systemd/systemd/doc/CGROUP_DELEGATION.md

    cgroup tree of systemd itself is out of limits for you.
 It's fine to *read* from any attribute you like however.
 That's totally OK and welcome.

 4. 🚫 When not using `CLONE_NEWCGROUP` when delegating a sub-tree to a container payload running systemd, then don't get the idea that you can bind mount only a sub-tree of the host's cgroup tree into the container.
 Part of the cgroup API is that `/proc/$PID/cgroup` reports the cgroup path of every process, and hence any path below `/sys/fs/cgroup/` needs to match what `/proc/$PID/cgroup` of the payload processes reports.
-What you can do safely however, is mount the upper parts of the cgroup tree read-only or even replace it with an intermediary `tmpfs`, as long as the path to the delegated sub-tree remains accessible as-is.
+What you can do safely however, is mount the upper parts of the cgroup tree read-only (or even replace the middle bits with an intermediary `tmpfs` — but be careful not to break the `statfs()` detection logic discussed above), as long as the path to the delegated sub-tree remains accessible as-is.

 5. ⚡ Currently, the algorithm for mapping between slice/scope/service unit naming and their cgroup paths is not considered public API of systemd, and